 Pain is fundamentally unpleasant, and that’s kind of it’s whole point.
-If the sensation of touching a hot stove or banging your skull on concrete wasn’t unpleasant we wouldn’t learn what pain has to teach us about health and safety.
+If the sensation of touching a hot stove or banging your skull on concrete wasn’t unpleasant you wouldn’t learn what pain has to teach you about health and safety.
 In other words we are not supposed to do a lot of the stuff that hurts because its bad for us.

 Where the whole topic starts to get complicated is with the fact that things like intense exercise can hurt just as much a burnt finger … but they’re good for us right !!
 And even more complex still because research shows that when you have back pain ( for eg.) it’s way better to keep moving through the pain than avoid it.
 To retrieve some simplicity lets just agree though that if we are truly injured (like broken leg injured) we aren’t supposed to push through.

 The basic question people often pose to us is in the context of foot pain, heel pain, plantar fasciitis, hip pain, knee pain etc. ‘Shall I stop training / using it or should i rest it ?’

 If we ‘under-do’ it while our bodies are weakened or healing we risk making our situation worse.

 The risks of undoing it include reduced blood flow to painful areas – muscle wasting – stiffening up of painful areas and in some cases the mild depression that comes through inactivity.
 All of the above are seriously not what you want when you have a stubborn pains like knee pain, heel pain, hip pain or plantar fasciitis:

 If we overdo activity our painful or injured areas may not get the chance they need to heal.

 If you are aware of the wisdom in not running on a freshly sprained ankle you know what we mean.
 To some degree the same principles hold for back pain, ankle pain, plantar fasciitis, foot pain, heel pain and the like.